cjulin6651/Bible-Study/Bible Study/Bible Study Map/Themes/The East/Genesis 11 - Babel in The East.md

  %% %%

 ### Notes
 We are told in verse 2 that they were "moving from the east."
 Possibly indicating mankind's move into sin.
+What this leads to is the rebellion through the building of the[[Tower of Babel]].

 ### Relevant Tags:
 #TheEast #Themes